How to Become a Substance Use Disorder or Addiction Nurse

 Steps to Becoming an Addiction or Substance Abuse Nurse

-Becoming an addiction or substance abuse nurse requires completing several basic steps.
+Becoming an addiction or substance use disorder nurse requires completing several basic steps.
 Specific requirements for the role may vary by state and employer, but the general education and work experience are the same no matter where you wish to work.

 The first step to becoming an addiction or substance abuse nurse is earning a nursing degree.
-Both the two-year ADN and four-year BSN degrees prepare nurses for this role.
+Both the associate degree in nursing (ADN) and bachelor of science in nursing (BSN) degree prepare nurses for this role, though BSNs are often preferred.
+Nurses with an ADN can enroll in an RN-to-BSN bridge program to obtain their BSN faster.

 Pass the National Council Licensure Examination (NCLEX) to Receive RN Licensure

 Passing the NCLEX for RNs is required for an RN license.
-The test requires nursing school graduates to apply their knowledge to different cases.
+The exam requires nursing school graduates to apply their knowledge to different cases, ensuring they possess the necessary competency and judgment to practice nursing safely.

 Gain Experience in Mental Health and Rehabilitation Nursing